ArundeepSingh/DefenseAgainstTheDarkArts/labs/lab01-commandline.md

 Let's further hone your basic security skills by playing wargames.
 This set of wargames is offered by OverTheWire (http://overthewire.org/wargames/).

 Play the Bandit wargame at http://overthewire.org/wargames/bandit/, beginning with level 0.
 Play as many levels as you can.
-To get credit, show proof that you have played the Bandit wargames by emailing me screenshot of the highest level you have completed.
+To get credit, show proof that you have played the Bandit wargames by submitting a screenshot of your terminal screen that shows the highest level you have completed (e.g., via Canvas).

 _This part is dedicated to Olivia MacDougal, Class of 2018_